For Black Boys Who Have Considered Suicide When The Hue Gets Too Heavy

 The London premiere of the brand new musical The Drifters Girl, starring Beverley Knight, opened in November 2021 and closed in October 2022.
 The Horrible Histories gang brought their latest show to the West End, Terrible Tudors, for a run of performances during the 2022 summer holidays, followed by Rob Madge's acclaimed autobiographical show My Son's a Queer (But What Can You Do?) and drag murder mystery Death Drop: Back in the Habit.
 In December 2022 an exciting new version of Virginia Woolf's Orlando opened at the Garrick starring Emma Corrin.
 Cult hit musical Bonnie & Clyde followed in March 2023, and Eddie Izzard - Great Expectations until July.
 Over summer 2023 The Crown Jewels starring Al Murray, and Horrible Histories: Terrible Tudors played at the venue, followed by a transfer of the Royal Shakespeare Company's Hamnet in September and The Gruffalo's Child in December.

-In 2024, Olivier Award-nominated play For Black Boys Who Have Considered Suicide returns to the West End for a six-week season at the Garrick Theatre.
+In 2024, Olivier Award-nominated play For Black Boys Who Have Considered Suicide returns to the West End for a six-week season at the Garrick Theatre, alongside Instructions for a Teenage Armageddon starring Bridgerton's Charithra Chandran.

 Past Shows